Is Slovakia on a fast track to illiberalism? – DW – 01/15/2024

 Is Slovakia on a fast track to illiberalism?January 15, 2024

-After being ousted by the anti-government backlash that followed the 2018 murder of journalist Jan Kuciak and his fiancee, former Slovak PM Robert Fico spent five years in the political wilderness, battered by accusations of corruption and racketeering.
+After voters in Slovakiaousted him during the anti-government backlash that followed the 2018 murder of journalist Jan Kuciak and his fiancee , Robert Fico spent five years in the political wilderness, battered by accusations of corruption and racketeering.

-But within days of returning to power in late October, Fico began pushing fast-track reforms to the justice system that many fear pose a threat to the rule of law.
+But, within days of returning to power in late October, Fico began pushing fast-track changes to the justice system that many fear pose a threat to the rule of law.

-The planned reform would scrap the special prosecutor's office, which oversees high-profile corruption and organized crime cases and has jailed or is investigating dozens of figures close to Fico's Smer party.
+The planned changes would scrap the special prosecutor's office, which oversees high-profile corruption and organized crime cases and has jailed or is investigating dozens of figures close to Fico's Smer party.

 Packaged in the form of amendments to the criminal code, the legislation would also limit the protection of whistleblowers and reduce sentences for financial crimes.